04 Jul Ultimate Blog Challenge – “It Was A Dark and Stormy Night”

 She opened the door and wiped away the vestiges of her tears and headed toward the front door.
 The lights were off and there was a palpable silence.
 Did they want her to catch them in the act?
 Would that it make it easier?
 For her?
 For them?
 She took a deep breath and stepped inside and flicked on the lights.

 Inside was probably the most beautiful piece of custom made jewelry that she had ever seen.
-There were 10 argyle pink (her favorite color) diamonds encrusted in a beautiful lariat necklace.
+There was 10 argyle pink (her favorite color) diamonds encrusted in a beautiful lariat necklace.
 “Thank you for giving me ten wonderful years of married bliss.
 I wanted to show you how thankful and grateful I am to you for lassoing my heart.
 I love you, Janelle.”
 She hugged that husband of hers and reached for a weeping Beth’s hands and held it tight.